simplesalt/main-9bc77/content/posts/UXforsecurity2.md

 There may also be intangible opportunities suggested by User Stories.
 A consistently bad authentication experience probably manifests through angry calls to the service desk for password resets or other help.
 If the service desk frequently blames &quot;Security&quot; to divert that anger and protect themselves, that could systematically reduce the credibility and influence of the Security Team.
 Security wouldn&#39;t even know: who has the time to listen in on Service Desk calls?

 In all cases, user stories should be prioritized.
 If Barry&#39;s first story is unique to only 5 people and is only needed several times a month, maybe optimizing for it should be at the bottom of the list.
-If Barry&#39;s second story applies to many people (Maybe a lot of Emmas have that problem too), it could be a top priority.
+If Barry&#39;s second story applies to many people (Maybe a lot of Janets have that problem too), it could be a top priority.

 # Lessons